travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## Ruby images

-[rvm](https://rvm.io/rvm/about) is installed and we pre-install at least two of the latest point releases.
+[rvm](https://rvm.io/rvm/about) is installed, and we pre-install at least two of the latest point releases.
 These are the currently pre-installed Ruby versions:

 - `2.2.7`